 There are no minimum parking requirements for the subject site, due to its proximity to the Metro station.
-This DSP will provide 412 parking spaces for the approved 364 dwelling units, through a parking structure and surface parking spaces.
-Given that there might be a need for some units to have more than one vehicle, the Planning Board approves this request.
-However, a condition is included herein, requiring the applicant to eliminate some of the surface parking spaces around the approved pool area, in order to enlarge the central open space.
+This DSP will provide 412 parking spaces for the proposed 364 dwelling units, through a parking structure and surface parking spaces.
+Given that there might be a need for some units to have more than one vehicle, staff recommend approval of this request.
+However, a condition is included herein, requiring the applicant to eliminate some of the surface parking spaces around the proposed pool area, in order to enlarge the central open space.